FrFagiani/Maputo-Population/README.md

-# Maputo-Population
+# Greater Maputo population estimate

-Describe the methodology adopted for estimating the population in the Greater Maputo area.
+This guide describe the methodology adopted for estimating the population in the Greater Maputo area.

 ### Data
 - HRSL